peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Parameters:**

 * <code>dateTime</code> - An array containing at least eight elements expressing a date and time.
-See <b>MailDateTime.ParseDateString(boolean)</b> for more information on this parameter.
+See <b>MailDateTime.ParseDateString(string, boolean)</b> for more information on this parameter.

 **Returns:**